 Have you been served with a motion of contempt?
 This can be emotionally devastating and frustrating, especially if you believe you have acted in good faith according to the court order.

-An experienced Lake Charles family law attorney can represent you in court and help you defend yourself against the contempt motion.
+Our experienced Lake Charles contempt of court attorneys can represent you in court and help you defend yourself against the contempt motion.
 There are many possible defenses, such as:

 It isn’t enough to say you don’t agree with the order, do not believe it’s fair, or trusted the other parent if they said they wouldn’t enforce it.